Senator Mike Mazzei is proud to represent the

 Airlines, a sales tax exemption for manufacturing and maintenance

-to purchase supplies in Oklahoma instead of other states creating more
+able to purchase supplies in Oklahoma instead of other states creating

-economic activity in Oklahoma.
-It represents our commitment to assist
+more economic activity in Oklahoma.
+It represents our commitment

 – This legislation continues our commitment to increase dedicated